FAQ & GENERAL INFORMATION

 Yes!
 This is easiest to do when you order is initially placed, as all of our ambi thumb safeties are biased by default to benefit right-handed shooters.
 A left handed Vanta 9 thumb safety consists of a thin left (non-ejection port side) side paddle, and a wider right (ejection port side) side paddle.

 If you already own a Vanta 9 and would like a lefty safety fit, the price is $185 (excludes the cost of shipping your pistol to and from the FI shop).
-If the pistol is originally spec'd (before the pistol's production has been completed) with a lefty thumb safety, there is no additional charge.
+If the pistol is originally spec'd (before the pistol's production has been completed) with a lefty thumb safety, there is an additional $100 charge.
 A trade-in credit of $85 can be applied if you don't mind leaving your original safety with us indefinitely.
 All safeties are finished with DLC.

 - I can feel slight front-rear movement on my Vanta 9's beavertail, is this normal?